-Scottish students studying elsewhere in the UK will have to pay up to £9,000 for tuition fees; you can apply for a student loan to pay for part or all of this.
+Scottish students studying elsewhere in the UK will be charged the standard tuition fees for their chosen course provider; you can apply for a student loan to pay for part or all of the costs.

 The remaining funding is a combination of a bursary, which you don't have to repay, and a loan which you do have to repay.
 The amount you can receive of either is dependent on household income - you should refer to the SAAS website www.saas.gov.uk